|

 Multiple file system listeners can be added.
 If file

-systems are not supported on a device, the method returns false
+systems are not supported on a device, the method returns false.
+This check

 is performed prior to security checks.